-The presented framework offers a unique possibility to start exploring and experimenting with multi-physics simulations.
-These are new kinds of numerical simulations that evolve multiple physical formalism simultaneously or in an adaptive-fashion selecting the most accurate (or relevant) solver on-the-fly.
+The presented framework offers a unique possibility to start exploring and experimenting with multiphysics simulations.
+These are new kinds of numerical simulations that evolve multiple physical formalisms simultaneously, or in an adaptive fashion selecting the most accurate (or relevant) solver on the fly.

-These heterogeneous simulations will enable us to simulate larger---and therefore more realistic---systems.
-In the future, this can enable, for example, novel plasma simulations where the simulation domain is modeled with a force-free MHD description of the plasma.
-However, in some small regions with extreme conditions (e.g., current sheets, shocks, etc.) the simulation can be adaptively refined (on-the-fly) to the fully-kinetic description that enables a realistic in-situ modeling of particle acceleration.
-Another possibility could be to use a multiple-domain-multiple-physics approach where some fixed part of the simulation is, e.g., described with kinetic description whereas some other part is modeled with MHD ``only''.
-Here the domains could be divided based on, for example, some strong density gradient in the problem setup like those found in systems with diluted non-thermal particles on top of a more dense fluid-like plasma; physically resembling systems like corona on top of stars and accretion disks.
+These heterogeneous simulations will enable us to simulate larger, and therefore more realistic systems.
+In the future this can enable, for example, novel plasma simulations where the majority of the simulation domain is modeled with a force-free electrodynamic description of the plasma \citep{Komissarov2002}.
+However, in some small regions with extreme conditions (e.g., current sheets, shocks) the simulation can be adaptively refined (on the fly) to the fully kinetic description that enables a realistic in situ modeling of particle acceleration.
+Another possibility could be to use a multiple-domain--multiple-physics approach, where, for example, some fixed part of the simulation is described with a kinetic description, whereas some other part is modeled with MHD.
+Here the domains could be divided based on some strong density gradient in the problem setup, like those found in systems with diluted nonthermal particles on top of a denser fluid-like plasma; physically these can model astrophysical systems like accretion disk coronas.